FAQ

 What does the launch-readiness report include?

-The report includes launch score, missing-feature map, broken-flow analysis, security and auth findings, production blockers, affected files, fix sequence, repair prompts, and repair-budget estimate.
+The report includes launch score, missing-feature map, broken-flow analysis, security and auth findings, production blockers, affected files, repair sequence, implementation briefs, and repair-budget estimate.

-No. Repair prompts are a tactical output of the report.
-The core product is the evidence-backed readiness assessment and fix plan.
+No. Implementation briefs are a tactical output of the report.
+The core product is the evidence-backed readiness assessment, repair order, and launch decision support.

 What languages are supported in V1?